 Lake Tribune.
 Despite these pursuits, Mr. Gardner possesses a significant background

 in composition and rhetoric, honed through his substantial experience as both writing

 tutor and writing teacher.

 (B.M.
-La Salle University, Cancun) is an Administrative Assistant of Basic Composition.
+La Salle University, Cancun) is the Basic Composition/ESL Department and the ESL Community Ed Coordinator.
 Elizabeth is from Cancun, Mexico.
 She earned her Bachelor’s of Business Management from LA SALLE CANCUN University.
 She has experience in human relations, customer service, and quality control for 8 years at hotels in Mexico and in United States.
 In her free time, she enjoys spending time with her husband, snowmobiling, swimming, camping, hiking, and watching movies.
 Also, Elizabeth likes to work for Basic Composition and ESL department because she gets to meet interesting students and the different cultures that they are from.

 Laurie grew up in California and lived in NYC for several years before settling here in Utah.
 She received her B.A. in English from UVU, with a literature emphasis and is currently working on her Master's in Business Administration.
 Laurie is fascinated by and loves to research the way language, cultural and media formulate our perceptions of the world around us.
 She is also incredibly passionate about all forms of art and can be found at galleries, museums, theatre's, reading a good book or with friends and family during her free time.